JAGFx/ets2-dashboard-skin/doc/BREAKING_CHANGES.md

 ## v1.6.3+

-The configuration field `maps_map_tilesLocation` will be deprecated.
+The configuration field `maps_map_tilesLocation` are be deprecated.

 Use the `maps_map_tilesRemoteCustomPath` instead.